 \begin{rema} Note that $(A,\mu)$ is an object of $\repA$. \end{rema}

-\begin{rema} Here, we preview for the reader the relation of $\repA$ objects to vertex algebraic intertwining operators.
-In the case that $\mathcal{C}$ is a braided tensor category of modules for a vertex operator algebra $V$ and $V\subseteq A$ is a vertex operator algebra extension, we will show that an object of $\mathrm{Rep}\,A$ is a $V$-module $W$ equipped with a $V$-intertwining operator $Y_W$ of type $\binom{W}{A\,W}$ such that $Y_W(\mathbf{1}, x)=1_W$ and as multivalued functions,
+\begin{rema} Here, we preview the relation of $\repA$-objects to vertex-algebraic intertwining operators.
+When $\mathcal{C}$ is a braided tensor category of modules for a vertex operator algebra $V$ and $V\subseteq A$ is a vertex operator algebra extension, we will show that an object of $\mathrm{Rep}\,A$ is a $V$-module $W$ equipped with a $V$-intertwining operator $Y_W$ of type $\binom{W}{A\,W}$ such that $Y_W(\mathbf{1}, x)=1_W$ and as multivalued functions,

 for $a_1, a_2\in A$, $w\in W$, $w'\in W'$, and $z_1,z_2\in\CC^\times$ such that

 Here $Y$ is the vertex operator for $A$.
 If $W_1$ and $W_2$ are two objects of $\mathrm{Rep}\,A$, then a morphism $f: W_1\rightarrow W_2$ in $\mathrm{Rep}\,A$ will be a $V$-module homomorphism which satisfies